child laying on floor while writing in a notebook

 It’s important to note that you can withdraw funds penalty-free to the extent the beneficiary’s expenses were reduced due to education tax credits, amount of scholarships, veteran’s education benefits, or other tax-free payments of expenses.
 You also may withdraw funds penalty-free if the beneficiary goes into the military, becomes disabled, or passes away.
 In addition, 529 savings plans can generally be used at vocational or other post-secondary institutions in the U.S. as well as many foreign institutions.

 While a 529 savings plan can stay active for the life of the beneficiary, you may find that the beneficiary will never use the funds that have accumulated within the account, but you don’t want to pull the funds and pay taxes and/or a penalty fee (you can pull the funds with a 10 percent penalty tax and distributions are includible in gross income).
 A simple way to avoid those consequences is to transfer the 529 savings plan into another beneficiary’s name.
 If the new beneficiary is a family member of the account owner, there will be no tax implications.
+Learn more about your options here.

 As with any of these planning techniques, please consult one of our team members to see how it affects your specific situation.